idmontie/IdeaPadWordPressTheme/README.md

 This will automatically compile the SCSS files into one `style.css` file.

 Feel free to fork the repo and make changes to the theme to suit your needs.
-If you want to use your forked repo without uploading it to Wordpress, we recommend using the [Github Updater](https://github.com/afragen/github-updater) plugin for Wordpress.
+If you want to use your forked repo without uploading it to WordPress, we recommend using the [Github Updater](https://github.com/afragen/github-updater) plugin for WordPress.

 If you find bugs, have any feature requests, or find something missing, use the GitHub issue tracker and read [the contributing guide](CONTRIBUTING.md).